 Setting, adjusting, and using industrial lockstitch and overlock sewing machines, and progressively developing efficient machining and handling skills to produce quality sewn work consistently, safely, and at speed.

-Using a range of construction techniques and production methods to sew a variety of garment parts consistently, safely, and at speed, to meet operator efficiency and performance requirements.
+Using a range of construction techniques and production methods to sew a variety of garment parts consistently, safely, and at speed, to meet operator efficiency requirements.

 Recognising pattern pieces and using patterns to cut out, assemble, and sew complete garments to workplace requirements.

-The application of accepted industry standards and procedures, and Whitecliffe Fashion Tech requirements that demonstrate an understanding of health and safety requirements, workplace practice, communication skills, and behavioural expectations in apparel and manufacturing organisations.
+The application of accepted industry standards and procedures that demonstrate an understanding of health and safety requirements, workplace practice, communication skills, and behavioural expectations in apparel and manufacturing organisations.

 Graduates will be able to:

 - Safely set up, use, and maintain industrial sewing equipment under limited supervision.